 • Flexible and waterproof

 Independence Australia stocks a range of hydrocolloid dressings products.

 How to apply a hydrocolloid dressing

-Hydrocolloid dressings are easy to apply, and simply require standard wound-care techniques.
+Hydrocolloid bandage are easy to apply, and simply require standard wound-care techniques.
 For best practice application, follow these steps:

 1) Wash hands and wear gloves

 2) Remove any previous dressings

 5) Apply a moisture barrier or wound cavity filler as needed

 6) Select a hydrocolloid dressing that is roughly 3cm larger than the wound

 7) Apply the dressing from the centre of the wound